Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 Traffic lights props use a special shader, the Traffic Light Shader.

-Because of this it is best to use the vanilla traffic light template since it already has that configured
+Because of this it is best to use the vanilla traffic light template since it already has that configured.

-## Preparation
-Before making a XML file, it is suggested to publish your traffic light props as an unlisted listing

-This is because the mod refers to the Prefab name of the prop, which differs whether the prop is published or not.

 # XML Types